imvishvaraj/chatrooms/README.md

 # Description
 Chatrooms - Django Project
 - Develop an asynchronous chatroom service using Django and the channels package
+- Deploy a simple chat app to Heroku with Daphne

 ----
 ### Specifications